jonathancwhite/ballistic-gatsby/src/pages/email-marketing/index.md

   subheading: The secret sauce...
   copy: Well, we can't just give you the entire recipe now.
 That would take away
     all the fun.
 But we can share a few of the primary ingredients that we've included over the years to make email marketing a masterpiece.
+It all starts in the preparation.
+From proper setup to abide by anti-Spam laws, to connections with platforms, and to a "health analysis" of your existing email marketing, we build your foundations strong before any new campaigns are created.
+Next, we will consider audience optimization and ways we can take a laser-focused approach to reaching your people in the most effective way possible, while also giving them a unique and memorable experience.
+    We'll lean on our artists to craft beautifully designed emails that are not only appealing to the eye, but also compelling to the mind - leading people to take meaningful action.
 ---